Kassouley/gpuXmm/README.md

 ## Code Features

 - Shows us the performance of a kernel in GFLOPS / millisecond or RDTSC-Cycles
-- Benchmark on CPU using OpenMP and CBLAS (on NVIDIA & AMD)
+- Benchmark on CPU using OpenMP and CBLAS
+- Benchmark on CPU using ARMpl (on ARM)
 - Benchmark on GPU using OpenMP with and without the data transfer (on NVIDIA & AMD)
 - Benchmark on GPU using OpenACC with and without the data transfer (on NVIDIA)
 - Benchmark on GPU using HIP with and without the data transfer (on AMD)